hsnfirdaus/action-upload-drive-oauth/README.md

-# Upload Github Artifacts TO GDrive
+# Action Upload Google Drive OAuth
-Github Action To Upload Artifacts to Google Drive Using A Google Drive Api.
+Github Action To Upload to Google Drive Using A Google OAuth2 Credential.

 ## Usage
 #### Simple example: